WNBA 101: Everything You Need to Know for Your Hot Sports Summer

 WNBA on Twitter

-• Ari Chambers, founder of HighlightHER (more on them below) and creator of the infamous meme “the WNBA is so important” — you’ll see it repeated a lot in fandom spaces
+• Ari Chambers, founder of HighlightHER (more on them below) and creator of the infamous meme “the WNBA is so important” — you’ll see it repeated a lot in fandom spaces.
+She’s now a reporter for the sports media company Andscape.

 • Individual players (Las Vegas Aces star A’ja Wilson has made my days better, girl is hilarious)

 • Team Autostraddle, of course!
-Natalie, Heather, and Nic will get you right.
+Natalie, me, and Nic will get you right.

 WNBA on Instagram